The ACELC exists "to give a united voice against errors that are officially adopted in convention, tolerated, and/or promoted in the LCMS.”

 Register Here

-The Conference Theme: A Fraternal Conversation: The State of Our Synod in 2024
+A Fraternal Conversation: The State of Our Synod in 2024

 Rev. Dr. Brian Saunders – State of the Synod Regarding the Office of Holy Ministry